 Why travel is good for the soul

 Are you ready for an adventure?
 What’s stopping you?
 After launching our cookbook, Pretty Simple Cooking, Alex and I were ready for a change of scenery.
-And we’ve found that in our line of work (developing recipes), sometimes the most productive thing is to get out of your comfort zone and experience something new.
-So we decided to take a plunge: a 3 week European vacation with a toddler in tow.
+And we’ve found that in our line of work, sometimes the most productive thing is to get out of your comfort zone and experience something new.
+So we decided to take a plunge: a 3 week dream Italy, Croatia and Spain vacation with a toddler in tow.
 It would be part vacation, part researching new flavors, and part adventuring and soul-searching for the next phase of A Couple Cooks.
 And what we found is that not only is travel exhilarating and beautiful and stretching—travel is good for the soul.

 There are so many excuses for not travelling.
 Travel is expensive.
 Staycations are cheaper and more practical.
 Travel is risky.
 Travel with kids is hard.
 We’re not here to convince you to take a vacation outside of your comfort zone or budget.
 However, travel to another culture can be beautiful thing to help you to appreciate fellow humans in a new way.
 It can force you to slow down and notice the small things.
 Travel can help you reassess alternative paths instead of the same old.
 If you stay with friends, travel can help you appreciate the incredible gift of hospitality.
 If you meet locals and seek to understand the culture, travel can endear you to a place like no other.
 And of course, travel can introduce you to new flavors and customs to bring back to your table!

-Below are some brief highlights of our European vacation to whet your appetite for travel.
+Below are some brief highlights of our Italy, Croatia and Spain vacation to whet your appetite for travel.
 Our itinerary was very specific based around friends and family.
 We don’t recommend that you follow our specific path, but perhaps you’ll find some destinations here that pique your interest!
-And there are many, many more amazing places to visit for a European vacation: this is just where we traveled!
+And there are many, many more amazing places to visit for a Italy, Croatia and Spain vacation: this is just where we traveled!
 This post is just an overview: specific information is in separate posts below: